HCS Score

 The supply schedule is public, fixed, and permanent.
 You know exactly how many bitcoins exist and how many will ever exist.
 That level of transparency is rare in any financial system.

 Bitcoin is also used by individuals, businesses, institutions, and payment providers worldwide.
-Its track record spans over 15 years — longer than most crypto projects have even existed.
+Its track record spans over 15 years, which is longer than most crypto projects have even existed.

 How you use Bitcoin matters as much as what Bitcoin is.